 - Characterization of rapidly-prototyped, battery-operated, argon-hydrogen microplasma on a chip for elemental analysis of microsamples by portable optical emission spectrometry.
 Scott Weagant, Gurgit Dulai, Lu Li and Vassili Karanassios, Spectrcochimica Acta Part B, 106, 95-80, 2015, DOI: 10.1016/j.sab.2015.01.009

-A legacy, open-access book-chapter has been included (below) because in the 5 years from its publication (since it was first accepted for publication in September 2011 to September 2016), it has been downloaded more than 4 thousand times.
+A legacy, open-access book-chapter has been included (below) because since its publication (in September 2011), it has been downloaded more than 1800 times.

 - Rapid prototyping of hybrid, plastic-quartz 3D-chips for battery-operated microplasmas, S. Weagent, L. Li and V. Karanassios, Open-access book chapter (click here for a free download), Chapter 10, Pages 209-226, InTech publishing (2011), DOI: 10.5772/24994